Here are resources we recommend for planning Fossil Fuel Divestment Day!

 In-depth guide to the history, structure, and resources of the Divestment Student Network.

 A report of local community reinvestment funds in New England compiled by Boston area student divestment organizers.
-The report is able to presented to trustees as is and serves as the model for Divest Ed's Fall 2018 Reinvestment Research Cohorts.
+The report is able to presented to trustees and stakeholders when discussing reinvestment options.

 Learn about how to invest funds in a environmentally conscious way that grows community and energy efficiency.